rexrainbow/phaser3-rex-notes/docs/docs/canvasinput.md

             shadowBlur: 0,
             backgroundColor: null,
             backgroundHeight: undefined,
+            backgroundBottomY: 0,
+            backgroundLeftX: 0,
+            backgroundRightX: 0,
             backgroundBY: undefined,
             offsetX: 0,
             offsetY: 0
         }
         ```
     - Or add these style settings in `style` parameter, with prefix `'cursor.'`.
+- `rangeStyle` : Will apply this style when entering range-selecting on character children.
+    - `undefined` : Ignore this behavior.
+    - A plain object
+        ```javascript
+        {
+            bold: false,
+            italic: false,
+            fontSize: '16px',
+            fontFamily: 'Courier',
+            color: '#fff',
+            stroke: '#fff',
+            strokeThickness: 0,
+            shadowColor: null,
+            shadowOffsetX: 0,
+            shadowOffsetY: 0,
+            shadowBlur: 0,
+            backgroundColor: null,
+            backgroundHeight: undefined,
+            backgroundBottomY: 0,
+            backgroundLeftX: 0,
+            backgroundRightX: 0,
+            backgroundBY: undefined,
+            offsetX: 0,
+            offsetY: 0
+        }
+        ```
+    - Or add these style settings in `style` parameter, with prefix `'range.'`.
+    - Using `cursorStyle` if no `rangeStyle` found in config, for backward compatible.

 #### Number input